Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$: Acknowledgements

 \section{Acknowledgements}

 This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - TRR 288 - 422213477 (project B03).
 S.M.S. acknowledges funding by the DFG – Projektnummer 441231589.
 R.H. acknowledges support by the state of Baden-W\"{u}rttemberg through bwHPC.
-We thank M. Frachet, T. Forrest, J. Schmalian, F. Weber and K. Willa for fruitful discussions.
+We thank P. Dai, T. Forrest, J. Paglione, J. Schmalian, F. Weber K. Willa and M. Yi for fruitful discussions.